Can I Use Niacinamide After An AHA/BHA Peel?

 Both acids are deeply exfoliating, revealing new layers of the skin.

-It is essential to use SPF during the daytime, as well as to follow up with products that contain gentle, calming, and hydrating ingredients.
+It is essential to use SPF during the day and to follow up with products containing gentle, calming, and hydrating ingredients.

 AHAs and BHAs are powerful chemical exfoliants, and in products like The Ordinary’s AHA 30% + BHA 2% Peeling Solution, it is best not to overdo the application of it.